Feyenoord knocks AC Milan out of Champions League and Bayern advances on late Davies goal

 Davies to Bayern's rescue

-Alphonso Davies scored in the fourth minute of stoppage time for Bayern Munich to reach the Champions League last 16 with a 1-1 draw against Celtic in the second half of their playoff.
+Alphonso Davies scored in the fourth minute of stoppage time for Bayern to reach the last 16 with a 1-1 draw against Celtic.

 Davies’ goal gave Bayern a 3-2 win over two legs.